-You’re not the only one!
-Most marketing folks and bloggers have asked the same questions… and for good reason: it’s not obvious, and there’s not much in the way of clear instruction.
+You’re not alone!
+Most marketing folks and bloggers have asked the same questions, and for good reason: it’s not obvious, and there’s not much in the way of clear instruction.

-If you have your site is built on WordPress, I have good news for you: with a small investment of time now, you can get everything exactly how you want it for the foreseeable future.
+If your website is built in WordPress, we have good news for you: with a small investment of time, you can get everything exactly how you want it for the foreseeable future.

 Your first task is simple: install and activate the Yoast SEO plugin.